alberto-marini/Software-Engineering-2/README.md

 # Software-Engineering-2
-This is the Project of the Software Engineering 2 class @PoliMi
+This is the Project of Software Engineering 2 class @PoliMi